secretuniversity/all-aboard-vuejs-box/app/tutorial/guide.md

 2. `LocalSecret Workspace` - this is where you'll launch the local Secret Network blockchain, getting to see it start and produce blocks
 3. `Secret Contract Workspace` - as you go throught the tutorial, use this terminal to enter the commands to install, setup and interact with your secret contract

-We will use **Linux/WSL** as the environment for the installation of requirements in this secret box.
+We will use **Linux** as the environment for the installation of requirements in this secret box.

-> If you'd like to setup your development environment on your laptop (instead of using a developer sandbox), follow the "Getting Started" steps [here](https://docs.scrt.network/secret-network-documentation/development/getting-started/setting-up-your-environment), which also covers Linux/WSL, Windows and Mac/OS installations.
-The official Secret Network guide includes:
+> If you'd like to setup your development environment locally (instead of using a developer sandbox), follow the _Getting Started_ steps [here](https://docs.scrt.network/secret-network-documentation/development/getting-started/setting-up-your-environment).
+>
+> The official Secret Network guide includes:
 >
 > - Setting Up Your Environment
 > - Compile and Deploy